 - Sauté the mushrooms: Melt the butter in the hot skillet and add the mushrooms.
 Cook until golden brown and add the garlic and rosemary.

-- Stir in the cream: Heavy cream cooks down nicely on its own, with no additional thickeners.
+- Add the cream: Reduce the heat to medium low and stir in the cream.
+Cook until thickened, another 2 to 3 minutes.
+Heavy cream cooks down nicely on its own, with no additional thickeners.
 So let it cook over medium low heat until the sauce thickens.

 Frequently Asked Questions